Michael-Weij/PortofolioMichaelWeij/README.md

-# Portofolio Michael Weij 18095593
+# Portfolio Michael Weij 18095593
-Portofolio for the minor applied data science
+Portfolio for the minor applied data science